-All engines must function on pure methanol or unleaded petrol with a maximum lead content of 5.0 mg/l and a maximum MON of 90 (see also Art.
-01.63 for full specifications).
+All engines must function on pure methanol or unleaded petrol with a maximum lead content of 5.0 mg/l and a maximum MON of 90 (see also FIM Fuels Regulation Track Racing (Art.
+01.63) for full specifications available on www.fim-moto.com).